ArctosDB/documentation-wiki/_documentation/users.markdown

 Some objects (taxonomy, media, agents, places) are shared amongst collections.
 People who have access to these data must fully understand that Arctos is a shared system, and must always consider the implications of working in a shared system.

-**IMPORTANT**: The following information is a summary believed accurate at the time of writing.
-The ONLY authoritative role documentation is available from the “manage users” page within Arctos, which is dynamically built from the database administrative environment.
+**IMPORTANT: The following information is a summary believed accurate at the time of writing.
+The ONLY authoritative role documentation is available from the “manage users” page within Arctos, which is dynamically built from the database administrative environment.**

+**NOTE**: Environment is set at login; users whose account has changed will need to log out and back in to receive changes.

 - PUBLIC – some crazy Oracle thing; just give it to everybody
 - COLDFUSION_USER – the basic “one of us” role – give it to anyone who will do anything